weDevsOfficial/wp-project-manager/readme.txt

 == Upgrade Notice ==

 <strong>BREAKING CHANGE</strong>: v2.0 release is a major version and introduces breaking changes by re-writing the whole plugin.
 Please test the plugin before updating from <strong>v1.x</strong>.
-Taking a database backup is adviced.
+Taking a database backup is advised.